LAPIS-Lazurite/ProgramWriter/README.md

 4. delete all files in $install_dir

 ## Notes
+1. If you want to update Lazurite mini series such as 920J, you need Mini Writer Type A or B.
-1. The default location $install_dir is "~/.lazurite/writer".
+2. The default location $install_dir is "~/.lazurite/writer".
-2. If you want to stop writing program tempolary for some reasons, just delete contents of $install_dir/data/config.txt as empty file.
+3. If you want to stop writing program tempolary for some reasons, just delete contents of $install_dir/data/config.txt as empty file.

        cd $install_dir/data/
        mv config.txt config.bak